Education and Child Health Insights from Linked Data - England

 Examples of research questions

-The ECHILD database will facilitate research to improve policymaking for children’s health, education and wellbeing across a range of health and social science disciplines.
-For example, the ECHILD database could help to answer questions such as:
+The ECHILD database facilitates research to improve policymaking for children’s health, education and wellbeing across a range of health and social science disciplines.
+For example, ECHILD could help to answer questions such as:

 This list is illustrative only and intended to demonstrate the research potential of the dataset.
-For research priorities, see the areas of research interest or the ADR UK funding opportunity.
+See the priority research questions for ECHILD, and browse the areas of research interest database (external website), to find policy- and practice-relevant topics.

 Core documentation